storyblok/storyblok-docs/README.md

 ## Todo

-- Management API Doc:
-  - Spaces
-    - The Space Object
-    - Duplicate a Space
-    - Delete a Space
-    - Backup a Space
+- Find a better way to parse code examples
+- Get rid of payload in HTML once generated
+- Documentation for the doc
+- Documentation for how to contribute